 Sales of a substantial number of shares of our common stock, Warrants or securities convertible into our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock and Warrants.
-As of February 14, 2023, we had 12,321,848 outstanding shares of common stock.
 If a large number of shares of our common stock, Warrants or securities convertible into our common stock are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our common stock and Warrants and impede our ability to raise future capital.

-Our failure to maintain compliance with Nasdaq's continued listing requirements could result in the desilting of our common stock and/or our Warrants
+Our failure to maintain compliance with Nasdaq's continued listing requirements could result in the delisting of our common stock